-Strategy 4: Maintain Beneficial Uses of Los Angeles' waterbodies 1 Population Indicators (July - September 2024) Current Actual Value Previous Value Current Target Value Current Trend Baseline % Change Percentage of detected illicit discharges that are eliminated 100% 100% 100% \rightarrow 0% Percentage of existing Low Flow Diversion (LFD) systems operating 90% 90% 100% \rightarrow 0% Percentage of total target annual volume captured at completed multi-benefit projects (Target annual volume at each completed project = total BMP capacity multiplied by 10 85th percentile storm events) 6% N/A 100% N/A 0%
+Strategy 4: Maintain Beneficial Uses of Los Angeles' waterbodies Population Indicators (October - December 2024) Current Actual Value Previous Value Current Target Value Current Trend Baseline % Change Percentage of detected illicit discharges that are eliminated 100% 100% 100% $\rightarrow$ 0% Percentage of existing Low Flow Diversion (LFD) systems operating 90% 90% 100% $\rightarrow$ 0% Percentage of total target annual volume captured at completed multi-benefit projects (Target annual volume at each completed project = total BMP capacity multiplied by 10 85th percentile storm events) 24% 14% 100% Ť 71%

-^{} Current Target Value of 100% represents the cumulative annual total of Q1-Q4 values for any given FY.
-Previous value indicates N/A because this metric is new.
+\ Current Target Value of 100% represents the cumulative annual total of Q1-Q4 values for any given FY

-- During the 2023-24 Fiscal Year, approximately 500 AF (800,000 CY) of capacity was added to the reservoirs as a result of sediment removed during Q1 and Q4.
-2024-25 Q1 removal numbers won't be reflected until the end of the construction season surveys are reported later this year.
-Sediment removal activities at Cogswell and Santa Anita reservoirs will be completed this year.
-Approximately 2.2 MCY was removed from Cogswell over 4 years and 450,000 CY were removed from Santa Anita over 2 years. - There is a new CWP dashboard that will support the CWP's Regional Water Supply Reliability Task Force efforts.
+- During the 2023-24 Fiscal Year, approximately 500 AF (800,000 CY) of capacity was added to the reservoirs as a result of sediment removed during Q1 and Q4, 2024-25 Q1 & Q2 removal numbers won't be reflected until the end of the construction season surveys are reported early next year.
+Sediment removal activities removed 2,200,000 cy at Cogswell over 4 years and 400,000 CY were removed from Santa Anita over 2 years. - There is a new CWP target tracking dashboard that supports the CWP's Regional Water Supply Reliability Task Force efforts.

-- We exceeded our sediment removal target in the 2023-24 Fiscal Year.
-The target for this year has been reduced to account for the completion of the Cogswell and Santa Anita Emergency Sediment Removal Projects.
+- We have already exceeded our sediment removal targets in the 2024-25 Fiscal Year.
+The target for this year was reduced to account for the completion of the Cogswell and Santa Anita Emergency Sediment Removal Projects.
 Therefore, the only project anticipated to be occurring in spring 2025 is San Gabriel Reservoir.
-San Gabriel typically isn't drawn down until late May/early June so little additional sediment is anticipated to be removed beyond that removed in Q1.
-Sediment removal activities are about to begin at Santa Anita Debris Dam where 60,000-70,000 CY will be removed by end of 2024. - The Flood Control District is at a critical point in pursuing funding partners and all project managers are diligently exploring opportunities.
+San Gabriel typically isn't drawn down until May/early June so little additional sediment was anticipated to be removed beyond that removed in Q1, However, longer construction seasons in Q2 were achieved due to dry weather and more sediment was removed from San Gabriel and Cogswell Reservoir than initially estimated. - The Flood Control District is at a critical point in pursuing funding partners and all project managers are diligently exploring opportunities.
 The annual goal of \$10M is expected to be far surpassed by the Rory Shaw loan funds alone, once secured (anticipated in 2025).

 • The County Waterworks Districts continue to increase water supply reliability through various means including the enhancement of financial stability.
-In addition to leveraging capital funds through grants, the Waterworks Districts are recommending to the Board of Supervisors, in October, a "pass-through" rate increase beginning in January 2025 to cover the increasing costs of imported water and inflation.
+In addition to leveraging capital funds through grants, the Waterworks Districts are recommending to the Board of Supervisors, in October, a "pass-through" rate increase beginning in February 2025 to cover the increasing costs of imported water and inflation.

-Our Low Flow Diversions continue to protect our local waterbodies.
+• Our Low Flow Diversions continue to protect our local waterbodies.
 Last month, there was a sewer overflow that originated in the City of Los Angeles sewer system.
 Because we operate a LFD downstream of the overflow location, we were able to intercept/capture the sewage discharge, which then resulted in lifting of the beach closure at Will Rogers State Beach.